-A few of these identification concerns have been considered and partly addressed in the earlier literature.
-However, in this paper, we take these problems into much deeper consideration and go a long way further than existing work in establishing the credibility of the boundary discontinuity approach in our empirical context.
+A few of these identification concerns have been partly addressed in the existing literature.
+However, we take these problems into much deeper consideration and go a long way further than existing work in establishing the credibility of the boundary discontinuity approach in our empirical context.
 With this purpose, we extend the standard methodology and produce a series of powerful robustness and 'falsification' checks.
-These key extensions and tests are as follows (numbered method M1-M8 for recognition in the Results section below):
+These key extensions and tests are as follows (numbered method M1-M9 for recognition in the Results section below):

 - M1.
-Visually assess and (statistically) test for the presence of discontinuities: Drawing on the regression discontinuity design literature (and similar to Bayer et al., 2007 and Kane et al., 2005), we provide some graphical evidence and statistical tests regarding such discontinuities in area characteristics. - M2.
+Visually assess and statistically test for the presence of discontinuities: Drawing on the regression discontinuity design literature (and similar to Bayer et al., 2007, and Kane et al., 2005), we provide some graphical evidence and statistical tests regarding such discontinuities in area characteristics. - M2.
 Match property transactions with identical observable characteristics across administrative boundaries.
-We pair up each house sale with the nearest transaction on the opposite side of an administrative attendance district, where the transaction is of the same property type and occurs in the same year (see also Gibbons and Machin, 2006, and, to a lesser exten,t Fack and Grenet 2008).
-This approach borrows from the literature on discrete-cell matching, first pioneered by Rubin

-(1973), which accounts for the effect of observable characteristics on the outcome of interest in a fully non-parametric way.
-In our set-up, this equates to allowing the price effects of matched property characteristics to vary by boundary.
+We pair up each house sale with the nearest transaction on the opposite side of an administrative attendance district, where the transaction is of the same property type and occurs in the same year (Gibbons and Machin, 2006, and Fack and Grenet, 2010 apply a similar method).
+This approach borrows from the literature on non-parametric discrete-cell matching, first pioneered by Rubin (1973).
+In our set-up, this equates to allowing the price effects of matched property characteristics to vary by boundary. - M3.

-- M3.
 Weight regressions to zero-distance housing transaction pairs.
 Earlier work (e.g. Black, 1999) tested robustness to cross-boundary trends by selecting houses in increasingly narrow distance bands along either side of the boundary, that is applying weights of 1 to transactions within a specified boundary distance, and weights of 0 to those outside that distance.
-We extend and generalise this idea by weighting observations in inverse proportion to the distance between sales, such that greater weight applies to observations that are close neighbours (on opposite sides of the boundary).
+We generalise this idea by weighting observations in inverse proportion to the distance between sales, such that greater weight applies to observations that are close neighbours (on opposite sides of the boundary).
 This is an important contribution of our approach, given that conditions A1 and A2 hold as the distance between paired transactions approaches zero.
 Re-weighting our analysis in this way ensures that our identification predominantly comes from observations where the identifying assumptions A1 and A2 are most likely to hold. - M4.
 Include boundary fixed effects in cross-boundary difference models.
 Our institutional context (described below in Section 3) offers us multiple schools on each side of an attendance district boundary, so school quality varies across boundaries and along a boundary within a given attendance district.
-This data structure means we can control for boundary fixed effects (using boundary dummy variables) in our cross-boundary differenced model, thus eliminating betweenboundary variation.
-This is crucial given assumption A1 and the problems with boundary-specific discontinuities highlighted in Section 2.2 under case (b). - M5.
-Control for distance-to-boundary trends and polynomials.
-We follow the regression discontinuity design literature by controlling for polynomial trends in 'distance' from the discontinuity (e.g. DiNardo and Lee, 2004; Lee et al., 2004; and Clark, 2008).
-In our context, this 'distance' is literally the geographical distance from attendance district boundaries.
-Like other studies in this field, we impose some parametric structure, for example by specifying that
+This data structure means we can control for boundary fixed effects (using boundary dummy variables) in our cross-boundary differenced model, thus eliminating betweenboundary variation due to unobservable factors fixed along to the boundary.
+This is crucial given assumption A1 and the problems with boundary-specific discontinuities highlighted in Section 2.2 under case (b).